jackwillis/microblog/README.md

 * Profile page
 * Settings page
 * Full tests
+* Write validations for all the models
+* Incorporate ReactJS

 This README would normally document whatever steps are necessary to get the application up and running.